MDPI-AG/case-study-data-engineering/README.md

 ## Some Ideas for Todos

-- save the raw data from the API (loop a few pages)
+- improve the fetching of raw data: loop a few pages of the API responses
-- a pipeline to load the raw data, preprocess it (e.g., deduplicate items), and dump it to a parquet file
+- improve the deduplicator logic: some items with different DOI's may belong together (e.g., a preprint and a journal article version of the same work)
-- a pipeline in dbt to query the parquet file
+- start the dbt schema and sql models to run some analytics on the data, e.g., sum citations per year, or per journal, or per publisher
-- an orchestrator to run the pipelines
+- decompose the `main.py` entrypoints into distinct pipelines and use an orchestrator such as Airflow or Prefect
 - Dockerize the python app

 ## dbt

-If you are not familiar with dbt, you can check their [sandox project](https://github.com/dbt-labs/jaffle-shop/) on GitHub.
+If you are not familiar with dbt, you can check their [sandox project](https://github.com/dbt-labs/jaffle-shop/) on GitHub to get started.
+You can also check the [dbt documentation](https://docs.getdbt.com/docs/introduction) for more information.